-The School of Business provides a range of opportunities to interact with and learn from the global community.
+The Costello College of Business provides a range of opportunities to interact with and learn from the global community.

-From study abroad programs to internationally focused courses to our Mason campus in Songdo, South Korea, the School of Business encourages all its students to approach their learning with a global mindset.
+From study abroad programs to internationally focused courses to our Mason campus in Songdo, South Korea, the Costello College of Business encourages all its students to approach their learning with a global mindset.

 Business is a truly global enterprise that spans across borders and connects global citizens to each other.

 Learn more about global learning and study abroad opportunities: